Steps to Becoming an Addiction Counselor in Minnesota

 Make sure you coordinate your licensure requirements with your school of choice before enrollment.
 Verify they offer all the required coursework and practicum as set by the BBHT so you can clearly see your progress as you work towards your degree and licensure.

-Testing Process for Minnesota
+Addiction Counselor Testing & Examination Process in Minnesota

 You may download the credential application from the BBHT website.
 Once you complete the form you will have to have it notarized before you send it to the Board with your application fee.
 Here's what you'll need to complete the application: